EFForg/OpenWireless/README.md

 want to be conservative and ensure the build goes to completion without a glitch run "make" without the "-j" option by editing build.sh before you first execute it.

-After the first build, for succeding builds, from the top level do
+After the first build, for succeeding builds, from the top level do

 	# git pull
    	# ./sendToBuild